ZooKeeper to KRaft Migration

 Step 2: Remove nodes from ZooKeeper

-Step 2.1: Wait for migration job to reach the correct phase
+First, wait for the migration job to reach the correct phase:

 kubectl get kraftmigrationjob <migration-job-name> -n <namespace> \